cs1302uga/cs1302-c4-alpha/README.rst

 seem counter-intuitive, but **you will not be writing any code for this project to let users interactively play a game of Connect Four**; instead, you will implement and test a class that, once fully implemented, can be used to make writing such an interactive program easier.
-This is similar to what you did in the Tic-Tac-Toe assignment earlier this semester.
+This is similar to what we did in the Tic-Tac-Toe assignment earlier this semester.

 Getting Started
 +++++++++++++++